splunk/observability-workshop/content/en/s4r/10-workshop-goals.md

 title: Workshop Agenda
 weight: 10
 ---
-The goal of this workshop is to make you famliar with the Splunk Observability Suite and its key features.
+The goal of this workshop is to make you familiar with the Splunk Observability Suite and its key features.
 For this we have provided you with a complete application that includes a Website and a number of back end services  that make up the complete application.

-During this workshop you will expierince issues with this application.
-The goal of this excercise is to use several of the key features from the Splunk observability suite to detect the issue, locate the cause of the issue, allowing your developmemt teams to very quickly resolve the issue.
+During this workshop you will experience issues with this application.
+The goal of this exercise is to use several of the key features from the Splunk observability suite to detect the issue, locate the cause of the issue, allowing your development teams to very quickly resolve the issue.

-## 1. Inital Setup
+## 1. Initial Setup

 For attendees that are taking the **pre-configured workshop**, the application will already be deployed for you and your instructor will provide with a link to the Online Boutique application.